aditya-shrivastavv/devopsfun/pages/introduction-to-devops/devops-essentials.md

-# The Evolution and Dimensions of DevOps: A Cultural Shift in Application Development 🚀
+# Essential Characterstics of DevOps 🚀

 In the journey towards agility, DevOps stands as a pivotal pillar, fostering innovation, speed, and quality in application development.
 This video highlights the evolution of applications, the three dimensions of DevOps, and its essential characteristics, focusing on the ultimate goal: **agility through smart experimentation**.